-Typical exclusions include: criminal liability; certain tax matters; fraud; and matters known to the buyer during due diligence.
+Typical exclusions include criminal liability, certain tax and environmental matters, fraud, and matters known to the buyer during due diligence or not covered by the due diligence at all.

 The insurance premium is usually calculated as a percentage of the liability cap.